dqops/dqo/docs/data-sources/azure/azure.md

 # Choose the Azure authentication mode

-Establishing the connection to the storage requires permissions.
+DQOps requires permissions to establish the connection to the Azure storage.

 You can choose from a variety of authentication methods that will allow to connect to your data: